 Straight whiskey is generally defined as distilling a fermented cereal grain mash (it could be corn, rye or barley) to create a spirit and then aging it in oak barrels for at least two years.
 To note, corn mash is typical of American whiskey, rye mash is most common for Canadian whiskeys and Scotch is made with barley.
 The taste of straight whiskeys is sometimes described as harsh by some, but it's the oak, or woody, aged taste that straight whiskey drinkers appreciate.

 A blended whiskey is the product of blending different types of whiskeys, the mixing of one or more higher quality straight or single malt whiskeys with less expensive spirits which are "grain neutral," essentially tasteless and odorless alcohols, similar to vodka.
 Blends can also have other ingredients such as caramel coloring and flavorings.
-The result is usually a 'sweeter' bourbon, rye or scotch whiskey and less of the "wood" taste.
+The result is usually a 'sweeter' whiskey, rye or scotch and less of the "wood" taste.
 Blended whiskeys are also less expensive.

 Some examples of straight whiskeys are Makers Mark, Jack Daniels, Templeton Rye, and Laphroaig.